bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.71 - 03.02.2014 =
+* Update : We updated all functionality for wordpress 3.8.1.
+* NEW : The Turkish and Vietnamese language file are added.

+= V3.70 - 16.01.2014 =
+* Update : BWS plugins section was updated.

+= V3.69 - 26.12.2013 =
+* Update : The French language file is updated.
+* NEW : The Chinese language file is added.

+= V3.68 - 17.12.2013 =
+* Update : We updated all functionality for wordpress 3.8.
+* Update : We changed capability to 'manage_options' for the plugins settings pages.

+= V3.67 - 05.12.2013 =
+* NEW : Ability to send email in plain format.
+* NEW : A notice when changing settings on the plugin's settings page was added.
+* Update : The Ukrainian language file is updated.
+* Update : Screenshots are updated.

+= V3.66 - 29.11.2013 =
+* NEW : Ability to not use name field.
+* NEW : We added mime types for .aar and .sce files.

+= V3.65 - 22.11.2013 =
+* Bugfix : We fixed the bug related to use html-special chars.
+* Update : BWS plugins section is updated.

+= V3.64 - 15.11.2013 =
+* NEW : Ability to change tips below the Attachment block.
+* NEW : Ability to change required symbol (asterisk).

+= V3.63 - 8.11.2013 =
+* Update : The French language file is updated.
+* NEW : Add hide-button for the settings page.

+= V3.62 - 1.11.2013 =
+* NEW : Add checking installed wordpress version.
+* Update : Activation of radio button or checkbox by clicking on its label.
+* Update : We updated all functionality for wordpress 3.7.1.

+= V3.61 - 25.10.2013 =
+* NEW : Add option for saving emails into the DataBase.
+* Bugfix : File format according JavaScript and CSS Coding Standards.
+* Update : We updated all functionality for wordpress 3.7.

+= V3.60 - 18.10.2013 =
+* NEW : Compatibility with plugin Contact Form To DB.
+* Bugfix : We fixed the bug of uploading attachment in multisite.

 = V3.59 - 11.10.2013 =
 * NEW : Ability to not display asterisk near required fields.